prologin/prolotheme/README.md

 - Python (Turtle included)
 - HTML

 #### Add a new language support

-1. Add a line in `build.sh` to copy the javascript file related to the language you want to add.
+1. Add a line in `dependencies` make rule to copy the javascript file related to the language you want to add.
 Available languages can be found [here](https://www-sop.inria.fr/teams/marelle/advanced-coq-16-17/jscoq/external/CodeMirror/mode/)
 2. Link the script of the _CodeMirror Mode_ in `layouts/_default/single.html`
 3. Create a new file named `layouts/_default/_markup/render-codeblock-code<lang>.html` by copying an existing one.